This post may contain affiliate links. Please read our disclosure policy.

 - If you don’t have any horseradish, try subbing it with Dijon mustard.

-What to serve with shrimp salad:
+How to serve shrimp salad

-Easy Shrimp Salad Recipe
+Easy Shrimp Salad

 - 1 pound uncooked shrimp (31-40/pound size) thawed & peeled